BonnieMcb/recipease/testing.md

 #### Testing the finished website

-The site was tested first as a logged out user (desktop and mobile) and then as a logged in user.
+The site was tested first as a logged-out user (desktop and mobile) and then as a logged-in user.

 1. Links
 - All links and buttons were tested from and to every page.